lukkeutgens/Homelab/architecture.md

 An overview off my homelab architecture.
 It's a work in progress and I will update everything as I proceed.

 ---

 ## 1. Domains and Certificates
 Separation between internal and external domains.
-All public services will run behind a reverse proxy and get my public domain name, all other services that will not be accessable will sit in the homelab.local domain.

 > public.net is just a placeholder for my real domain name, which I'm not documenting on GitHub.

 | Domain         | Scope            | Cert Source      | Managed By         |